Introducing the $600k Krayon Everywhere That Indicates Sunrise and Sunset Times, Everywhere

 Harry Borer.
 Image: Valérie Chételat, Tribune de Genève

-While ownership of Rolex Geneva passed on to a charitable foundation after the childless Wilsdorf’s death, the movement factory was taken over by Emile Borer, Aegler’s son in law and Harry Borer’s father.
+While ownership of Rolex Geneva passed on to a charitable foundation after the childless Wilsdorf’s death, the movement factory was taken over by Emile Borer, Aegler’s son-in-law and Harry Borer’s father.

-In 2001 Borer retired, handing over the company to his daughter Franziska, while the chairmanship went to son Daniel, a practicing doctor.
+In 2001 Borer retired, handing over the company to his daughter Franziska, while the chairmanship went to his son Daniel, a practicing doctor.
 A year later Franziska decided to give up the reins, putting the company closer to a destiny that had been tossed about for some time: a merger with Rolex Geneva.

-That happened in 2004, when Rolex Geneva took over its movement maker for over SFr1 billion, putting Harry Borer on the list of the richest people in Switzerland, though by all accounts Borer remained a modest man with a charitable streak.
+That happened in 2004, when Rolex Geneva took over its movement maker for over CHF1 billion, putting Harry Borer on the list of the richest people in Switzerland, though by all accounts Borer remained a modest man with a charitable streak.
 Today Daniel Borer remains a doctor, while Franziska Borer Winzenried heads the family’s charitable foundations.

 Source: Tribune de Genève